 Janosch Maier was only 15 when he created his own tool to record passwords.
 Ever since then, he questioned publicly available software and began looking for security flaws wherever he could.
 While living in Uganda, he met Hackers for Charity where he tasted blood on how to hack for the good cause.
 Since then, Janosch has been on a crusade to enable developers and security experts to cope with the challenges of agile security principles.
 Especially in modern, agile environments, it is not sufficient anymore to conduct manual, infrequent security tests.
 His mission is to educate DevOps teams on how to integrate security in their development processes.
 He is a code contributor to projects like Mailspring or Whatweb.

 Janosch has a master degree in computer science from TUM (Technische Universtität München), a highly recognised university in its research.
 In his studies he put his focus on IT-security in the fields of networks, android and web applications.
 His degree in educational sciences from LMU (Ludwig-Maximilians Universität München) helps him to illustrate IT security in a way that is fun listening to and rich of content at the same time.
 Janosch worked with the Dutch Ministry of Justice to develop a cyber security dashboard.
 Following his studies he designed his own vulnerability scanner for web applications which led to his foundation of Crashtest Security in 2017.
 He worked several years as Head of Product for Crashtest Security which was sold to Veracode by 2022.
-By now, he moved on to a new role as Senior DevOps Engineer with Ottonova that is challenging his technical skillset again.
+By now, he moved on to a new role as Team Lead System Engineering & Information Security Officer at ottonova, challenging his skillset again.